-My debut novel, They Are Trying To Break Your Heart, was published by Bloomsbury in April 2016, chosen as a Netgalley book of the month, reviewed in The Times Literary Supplement, Los Angeles Times, Publisher's Weekly and by Kirkus Reviews.
+My debut novel, They Are Trying To Break Your Heart, was published by Bloomsbury in April 2016, chosen as a Netgalley book of the month, reviewed favourably in The Times Literary Supplement, Los Angeles Times, Publisher's Weekly and by Kirkus Reviews.
 It was one of ten books longlisted for The Desmond Elliott Prize, the UK's biggest prize for debut fiction.

 In 2017, They Are Trying To Break Your Heart won the English Language debut novel prize in international competition at Le Festival Premier Roman, France.

 I teach Creative Writing at The University of Salford in Manchester where I am Programme Leader for English and Creative Writing, and where I founded the world's first Creative Writing Multidiscipline degree to educate students in narrative for the creative industries.
-I am the proud founder and creator of the St Mary's First Novel MA, where I taught with authors Christie Watson and Johnathan Gibbs, helping over a dozen debut novelists into publication in its first few years alone.
+I am the proud founder and creator of the St Mary's First Novel MA, where I taught with authors Christie Watson and Jonathan Gibbs, helping over a dozen debut novelists into publication in its first few years alone.
 I have written for The New Statesman, Fiction Writers Review and Writer's&Artist's Online.
 In an eight year career as a documentary producer with the BBC, I worked across news and current affairs, making films for primetime on BBC One, Two, Three and Four.